Marco-Christiani/zigrad/README.md

 </picture>
 <!-- ![](./docs/zg_mnist_zg_torch_perf_0_speedupzigrad_pytorch_plotly.svg) -->

-<sub>*Tensorflow excluded for scaling purposes (too slow).
-A hermetic, reproducible benchmarking pipeline built on Bazel will allow testing across more platforms (in progress, testers needed).</sub>
+<sub>*Tensorflow excluded for scaling purposes (too slow).</sub>

-**Built for specialized optimization**
+**Flexible**
+Zigrad supports research workflows with high level abstractions for rapid prototyping, and integrations like Tensorboard and Mujoco.
+Zigrad supports the transition of research code to training infrastructure.

+Zigrad supports research through,

+- Easy to use torch-like ergonomics
+- A general purpose automatic differentiation system for n-dimensional data
+- Eager execution and dynamic computation graph by default
+- Computation graph tracing and visualization
+- A design that naturally allows for custom differentiable operations

+Zigrad supports engineering through,

-Zigrad's design enables deep control and customization
+- An architecture that enables deep control and customization through opt-in complexity,

-- Fine-grained control over memory management
-- Flexible tradeoffs between performance characteristics like latency vs throughput
+- Offering flexible tradeoffs between performance characteristics like latency vs throughput
-- Optimize for your specific hardware, use case, and system requirements
+- Hardware-aware optimizations tailored to specific use cases and system requirements
+- Fine-grained memory management and allocation control
+- Cross-platform compatibility without compromising performance
-- No abstraction layers or build systems that make aggressive optimizations challenging or complex
+- A streamlined design that avoids abstraction layers or build systems that hinder aggressive optimizations

-But wait, there's more..

-- Tiny binaries: binaries for the MNIST tests shown are under 400kb in `ReleaseFast` mode and under 200kb in `ReleaseSmall`.
-- Graph tracing
-- Tensorboard integration
-- Cross platform
-- Minimal and transparent heap allocations
 <!-- Scalar API -->

-<sub>*Not yet merged</sub>

 ## Features